 If I make a report, can any adverse action be taken against me?

-No SOM staff members, including supervisors, managers or employees, are prohibited by federal and state statute as well as operating policies at both the SIU system level and SOM from engaging in retaliation or any form of harassment directed against an employee who reports any concern.
+SOM staff members, including supervisors, managers or employees, are prohibited by federal and state statute as well as operating policies at both the SIU system level and SOM from engaging in retaliation or any form of harassment directed against an employee who reports any concern.
 Any staff member who engages in retaliation or harassment is subject to discipline, up to and including discharge.
-Only when an investigation reveals strong evidence that someone reported a concern that had no factual basis and the concern was reported to embarrass or otherwise defame an employee or unit then adverse action against the reporter may be appropriate.
+However, adverse action may be taken against reporters when investigation reveals reports were not made in good faith (i.e., someone reported a concern with no factual basis with the intent to embarrass or otherwise defame an employee or unit).

 Can I be assured that my call(s) will remain anonymous and confidential?